hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_portfolio_product_association.html.markdown

 ---
 layout: "aws"
-page_title: "AWS: aws_servicecatalog_product"
+page_title: "AWS: aws_servicecatalog_portfolio_product_association"
-sidebar_current: "docs-aws-resource-servicecatalog-product"
+sidebar_current: "docs-aws-resource-servicecatalog-portfolio-product-association"
 description: |-
   Provides a resource to control the association of a Service Catalog Product with a Portfolio
 ---